 Rates usually include breakfast.

-If you're booked on the half board rate, you'll need to use the buffet at your own hotel for breakfast and dinner.
-The exception is if you're staying at Corales Suites without children, and would rather not dine with families at Olivia restaurant.
-In that case, just ask at reception if there’s availability at Nao restaurant at Corales Beach instead.
-If you're on the half board rate but want to eat à la carte, you can dine at either hotel, and will get 30 per cent off the bill (drinks are excluded, and the offer isn’t valid at Maresía).
+If you're booked on the half board rate, you'll need to use the buffet at Nao Atlantic Food Experience for breakfast and dinner.
+If you're on the half board rate but want to eat à la carte, you can dine in the Corales Suites building for an additional cost.

 At the hotel

 Free WiFi throughout, valet parking, gym, beach.
-In rooms: air-conditioning, flatscreen TV, minibar, tea and coffee, and bath products by the White Company.
+In rooms: air-conditioning, flatscreen TV, minibar, tea and coffee, and bath products by Rituals.